gdbooks/3DCollisions/Chapter4/bvh.md

 Not the most impressive piece of code in the world, but it's a start!
 Next up, we have to figure out a way to split that AABB!

 ### Splitting

+Splitting as you might imagine, is going to be a 2 part process!